-Moravian College offers one of the most competitive and successful small college athletics programs in the nation, recently having been ranked as one of the top overall programs in the Director’s Cup for success in all athletic programs.
+Moravian University offers one of the most competitive and successful small college athletics programs in the nation, recently having been ranked as one of the top overall programs in the Director’s Cup for success in all athletic programs.
 Moravian athletes and teams are regularly recognized as top performers academically and athletically.
 In the recent past, Greyhounds have earned everything from national and conference championships to all-academic team recognition.
 Individual student athletes have been selected as All-Americans, Academic All-Americans and even national players of the year.
-Moravian won the first two Landmark Conference President's Cup championship for the most successful program in the conference and a total of four in 11 years and continues to excel across the board.
-Moravian sponsors 21 sports (10 men and 11 women including cheerleading) and seeks to assure a quality experience for all student athletes.
+Moravian won the first two Landmark Conference President's Trophy for the most successful program in the conference and a total of five in 14 years and continues to excel across the board.
+Moravian sponsors 22 sports (11 men and 11 women - expanding to 23 in 2023-24 with addition of women's golf) and seeks to assure a quality experience for all student athletes.

 Helpful Admission Links